 An FOBT (faecal occult blood test) is a simple, do it yourself, test kit.
 It involves taking samples from 2 or 3 separate bowel motions (faeces) in the comfort of your home.
 Once these samples have been taken they are then sent to a laboratory for testing.
 An equivalent method is where 2 sepaerate brush samples are made of the stool and wiped onto a diagnosis envelope for you to then send to a laboratory for testing.
 General Practitioners can provide FOBTs with payment, pharmacies sell FOBTs, and some health insurance funds provide FOBTs to their clients.The FOBT analyst is looking for small traces of blood in the bowel motion.
 Blood can be an early sign of bowel cancer or a polyp, which is a growth on the inside of the bowel which can develop into cancer.
 If blood is found, further tests will be ordered to investigate the nature of the bleeding.

 Persons who are over the age of 40 with a family history or people over the age of 50 without symptoms and with a family history of bowel cancer are encouraged to do an FOBT every 2 years.

-Cancer & Bowel Research Trust nationally knocks on over 1 million doors per annum.
-Our advocates distribute to both residences and businesses printed information about cancer prevention in particular the benefits of cancer preventative measures such as diet and exercise and also the benefits of regular screening for early detection.
+Cancer & Bowel Research Trust nationally approaches over 1 million people per annum.
+Our advocates promote discussion and provide information about cancer prevention, in particular the benefits of cancer preventative measures such as diet and exercise, and also the benefits of regular screening for early detection.